jhrcook/PhotoZoomAnimator/README.md

 The first step in creating this animator is to have it conform to `UIViewControllerAnimatedTransitioning`.
 This requires two methods, `transitionDuration(using:)` and `animateTransition(using:)`.
 The first returns the length (in seconds) of the animation.
 The second method returns a `UIViewControllerContextTransitioning` object that handles the animation.
 There are two animation functions, one for zooming in and the other for zooming out; the first is run if `isPresenting`, otherwise the latter is run.

 Below is the code, followed by the explanation, for the **zoom in** animation logic.
 The zoom out logic is very simillar (i.e. almost identical), so I will not cover it in-depth here.
+The only difference to keep in mind is that both the source and destination view controller's cells have been created, so the image views of the cells can be handled specifically by the animation (this will be relevant later when we run into a problem with the zoom in animation getting the destination's cell's image view).

 ```swift
 fileprivate func animateZoomInTransition(using transitionContext: UIViewControllerContextTransitioning) {